 ICL Structural Power Composites Group led by Emile S Greenhalgh, Milo SP Shaffer, and Anthony RJ Kucernak.
-The group consists of Vito Tagarielli, Koon-Yang Lee, Sang N Nguyen, Evgeny A Senokos, Guocheng Qi, David B Anthony, Francesca Pernice (photo not included), Maria Valkova, Kalpana Balaskandan, Seyedalireza Razavi and Chanhui Lee.
+The group consists of Vito Tagarielli, Koon-Yang Lee, Ajit Panesar, Sang N Nguyen, Evgeny A Senokos, Guocheng Qi, David B Anthony, Francesca Pernice (photo not included), Maria Valkova, Kalpana Balaskandan, Seyedalireza Razavi and Chanhui Lee.
 Former members include Habtom Desta Asfaw, Kaan Bilge, and Guohui Zhang (photos not included).

 The KTH group is investigating how to improve structural batteries through the study of each cell’s components, from electrolytes, electrodes and separators, to encapsulation.
 Current studies include the evaluation and modelling of the total multifunctional material properties over conventional monofunctional materials, and the energy generation potential of multifunctional materials.